PaperCodeBase/NIPS4707/README.md

-# IJCAI1684
+# NIPS4707

-This repository is the official implementation of our paper: *Can Cross-Modality Mutual Learning Help for Enhancing Smart Contract Vulnerability Detection on Bytecode*.
+This repository is the official implementation of our paper: *Can Cross-Modality Mutual Learning Help For Enhancing Smart Contract Vulnerability Detection*.

 ## Requirements